 Whether or not it's true, lenders generally have the perception that businesses that bother to incorporate are more serious and stable than those that don't.

-2. You need to incorporate to be eligible for particular federal programs.
+2. You need to incorporate to be eligible for some government programs.

 3. You need to incorporate if your business involves potential liability that could seriously damage your personal finances.